tingyuansen/The_Payne/README.md

 - Physical parameters: Teff, log(g), microturbulent velocity
 - Chemical abundances: [C/H], [N/H], [O/H], [Na/H], [Mg/H], [Al/H], [Si/H], [P/H], [S/H], [K/H], [Ca/H], [Ti/H], [V/H], [Cr/H], [Mn/H], [Fe/H], [Co/H], [Ni/H], [Cu/H], [Ge/H]
 - Other: C12/C13, macroturbulent velocity, radial velocity

+## Troubleshooting

+### Installation Issues

+**Problem**: `python setup.py install` shows deprecation warnings

+**Solution**: Use `pip install .` or `pip install -e .` instead.
+The old setup.py method is deprecated in modern Python.

+### Training Issues

+**Problem**: `ZeroDivisionError` during training when validation set is small

+**Solution**: This has been fixed in v1.2.0+.
+The trainer now automatically adjusts batch size for validation when the validation set is smaller than the training batch size.
+Update to the latest version.

+**Problem**: PyTorch deprecation warnings about `addcmul_` or `add_`

+**Solution**: This has been fixed in v1.2.0+.
+The code now uses the modern PyTorch syntax.
+Update to the latest version.

+### Fitting Issues

+**Problem**: "observed_spec not defined" when running fitting examples

+**Solution**: The fitting examples now include complete working code that loads validation spectra as example observed data.
+Copy the complete example from "Use Case 2" above.

+### GPU/CUDA Issues

+**Problem**: "CUDA requested but not available"

+**Solution**: This is just a warning.
+The code will automatically fall back to CPU.
+Training on CPU is much slower but will work for small datasets.
+For production training, use a system with CUDA-compatible GPU.

 ## Citing this code
 Please cite [Ting et al. 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...879...69T/abstract) when using this code.
 The paper describes the method and its application to APOGEE spectra.